-Self-Organizing Map (SOM) was used as a first stage to develop a model for data classification.
+Self-Organizing Map (SOM) is a useful tool for process supervision and was used to construct a model that can be used as a pattern.
 The SOM [2] consists of a regular lattice typically defined in a two dimensional space composed of several neurons placed in the nodes of the lattice.
-SOM training implies assigning a set of coordinates in the input data space, which are called prototype vectors, to each neuron.
+SOM training implies assigning a set of coordinates in the input data space (prototype vector) to each neuron.
 Thus, each neuron is represented by a prototype vector and a correspondence is established between the coordinates of each neuron in the input space (data set) and their coordinates in the 2D-lattice or output space.

-This study was carried out using the SOM toolbox version 2.0 [3] developed at the HUT (Helsinki University of Technology).
+The present application was carried out compiling the SOM toolbox version 2.0 [3] developed at the HUT (Helsinki University of Technology).
 The steps taken to analyze the data are outlined in a previous work [4].
 Firstly, the most significant process variables are selected.
 These variables are described in table 1.
 Secondly, the data were normalized to a zero mean value and a unitary variance to make SOM treat them in the same way.
 After normalizing the SOM network was trained with these variables using batch training algorithm.
 Once the SOM has converged, it stores the most relevant information about the process in its prototype vectors.
-The final step obtains the best clustering structure that allows the main process zones to be visualized [5].
+The visualization process allows all this information to be displayed in several ways: Interneuron distance matrix (Umatrix) that shows in gray or color levels the mean distance of each unit to its closest neighbors; the component planes that display the value of a given input variable throughout the whole data set using gray or color levels in the 2D lattice; the best clustering structure that allows the main process zones to be visualized [5].